joaotfrodrigues/cigburger_request/README.md

 ⚠️ **Warning:** The database structure used in this project is created by the CigBurger Backoffice project.
 Ensure that you have the CigBurger Backoffice set up and the database initialized before running this project.

+⚠️ **Important:** You need to download the configuration file from the API tab in CigBurger Backoffice and update the current `config.json` in both the CigBurger Request and CigBurger Kitchen projects.
+Failure to do so will result in the API not working and the application showing an error.

 To set up the project, follow these steps:

 1. **Clone the Repository:**